digitalbrain-ucb-cba/DigitalBrain-webpage/README.md

 # DigitalBrainWebpage

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4.
+Currently has been upgraded to version 20.3.30.

 ## Development server